balfieri/vpy/README.md

 in foo.py, the generated files will be foo.v (design) and tb_foo.v (testbench):

 * arb_rr.py   - round-robin arbiter (combinational)
+* fifo1.py    - stallable fifo with ram in flops
 * l0c.py      - L0 read-only non-blocking cache with tags and data in flops
 * l0c_tags.py - L0 read-only non-blocking cache with tags in flops (TB fakes fill part)